fastfailure/ripdis/ipdisscan/README.md

 <!--Font: ANSI Shadow-->

-ipdisscan: scan the network broadcast domain and collect informations about systems where an instance of [ipdisserver](../ipdisserver/README.md) is running.
+ipdisscan: scan the network broadcast domain and collect information about systems where an instance of [ipdisserver](../ipdisserver/README.md) is running.